Get the AI Strategy Playbook Now

 Airbnb Business Model Map

-The Airbnb business model map showing the main interactions and value exchange
+The Airbnb business model map shows the main interactions and value exchanges

 Shifts in the Airbnb Business Model

-Originally the Airbnb business model based on homeowners renting space to people who were travelling.
-However, since there humble beginnings in 2008, Airbnb has progressively moved into the hotel market.
+Originally, Airbnb’s business model was based on homeowners renting space to travellers.
+However, since its humble beginnings in 2008, Airbnb has progressively entered the hotel market.

-Hotels and owners and commercial groups can now list their rooms on Airbnb.
-Airbnb is now competing directly with other hotel booking sites such as booking.com.
+Hotels, owners, and commercial groups can now list their rooms on Airbnb.
+Airbnb is now competing directly with other hotel booking sites, such as Booking.com.

-People are increasingly interested in taking part in activities that create shared memories.
-As a result, in 2016 Airbnb launched experiences.
-Now they actively recruit experts to provide a range of experiences for Airbnb guests.
+People are increasingly interested in activities that create shared memories.
+As a result, in 2016, Airbnb launched experiences.
+Now, Airbnb actively recruits experts to provide a range of experiences for Airbnb guests.

 Activities range from cooking classes to graffiti tours to painting and much more.
-The range and depth of experiences available creates a new ecosystem of partners and opportunities for Airbnb and its customers.
+The range and depth of experiences available create a new ecosystem of partners and opportunities for Airbnb and its customers.

-Despite strong growth, Airbnb still has challenges to face.
-There are some cities and countries cracking down on Airbnb usage.
-This is because the service Airbnb provides can be considered as short-term renting, and as a result, hits a variety of legal issues.
+Despite strong growth, Airbnb still faces challenges.
+Some cities and countries are cracking down on Airbnb usage.
+This is because the service Airbnb provides can be considered short-term renting, which raises a variety of legal issues.

 As such, it’s worth double-checking if the destination you’re going to is okay with Airbnb before renting.
-Some unfortunate homeowners have met legal trouble after they unknowingly let out their properties without realizing it’s illegal in their city to do so.
+Some unfortunate homeowners have met legal trouble after unknowingly letting out their properties without realizing it’s illegal in their city.

 The Airbnb business model and its IPO will increase the pressure on Airbnb to expand geographically.
-Airbnb will, therefore, require considerable legal expertise that relates to each Country.
+Therefore, Airbnb will require considerable legal expertise in each Country.

 Quick Facts On Airbnb